UltraMessaging/um_troubleshoot/README.md

 Select 816.
 The "Info" column should be, "NCF 1 ncfs Port 12090 ID 0xf9d74f3e".
 This was sent from the publisher to all subscribers.
-It purpose is to inform any subscriber that sent the corresponding NAK that the publisher is refusing to send a retransmission, for one of several possible reasons.
+Its purpose is to inform any subscriber that sent the corresponding NAK that the publisher is refusing to send the retransmission.

 In the middle pane, expand "LBT-RM Protocol", "NAK Confirmation Header".
-The "Reason" is "NAK Ignored (0x1)", which means that the NAK arrived too soon after the source had already sent a retransmission for the packet(s).
+The "Reason" is "NAK Ignored (0x1)", which means that the NAK arrived too soon after the source had already sent the retransmission for the packet(s).
 Expand the "NCF List".
 There is one entry: 0xb89.